Arduino-IRremote/Arduino-IRremote/README.md

 - New universal **Pulse Distance / Pulse Width decoder** added, which covers many previous unknown protocols.
 - Printout of code how to send received command by `IrReceiver.printIRSendUsage(&Serial)`.
 - RawData type is now 64 bit for 32 bit platforms and therefore `decodedIRData.decodedRawData` can contain complete frame information for more protocols than with 32 bit as before.
-- Callback after receiving a command - It calls your code as soon as a message was received.
+- **Callback** after receiving a command - It calls your code as soon as a message was received.
 - Improved handling of `PULSE_DISTANCE` + `PULSE_WIDTH` protocols.
 - New FAST protocol.
+- Automatic printout of the **corresponding send function** with printIRSendUsage().

 #### Converting your 3.x program to the 4.x version
 - You must replace `#define DECODE_DISTANCE` by `#define DECODE_DISTANCE_WIDTH` (only if you explicitly enabled this decoder).